 Focus Areas: global mental health, e-health / m-health

-In a nutshell: Reflecting on the pivotal role of vaccines in prevention and control of infectious diseases, this interdisciplinary project seeks to systematically review and analyze the impact of helminth infections on the immune response to and efficacy of vaccines.
-Insights from this project will lead to the generation of knowledge-translation resources to inform clinical and public health practice guidelines, set the basis for the design of new studies investigating new vaccination strategies and eventually formulate scientific consensus statements.
+In a nutshell: Reflecting on the pivotal role of vaccines in prevention and control of infectious diseases, this interdisciplinary project seeks to systematically review and analyze the impact of helminth co-infections on the efficacy of routinely used and novel vaccines such as COVID-19.
+Insights from this project will help generate knowledge translation resources to inform clinical and public health practice guidelines, design studies investigating optimal vaccination schedules and formulate strategies for optimal anti-helminthic regimens.

 Focus Areas: vaccine development, neglected and poverty-related diseases, tropical diseases

 GLOHRA Fellow: Dr. Sören Ocvirk, Deutsche Institut für Ernährungsforschung Potsdam-Rehbrücke

 In a nutshell: This study proposes a novel mechanism for colorectal cancer (CRC) prevention.
 The team will examine a population with low risk for colon cancer, individuals in sub-Saharan Africa, with special attention to the role of dietary fiber consumption and pathogenic intestinal bacteria.
 Insights could have implication for targeted prevention of CRC in high-risk groups.